Libon, Albay: Saint James the Greater Parish

 In 1573, Juan de Salcedo set up the garrison named Santiago de Libong, and a church was constructed under the patronage of Saint James the Apostle.
 In 1578, when the Franciscans arrive, it was ceded to the province under San Gregorio Magno.
 A church made of red bricks was constructed in Linao in 1591.
 This church was destroyed in mid 17th century and a new church was constructed.
+The 1818 census showed the area had 410 native families and 1 Spanish-Filipino family.

 In 1847, the town was ceded to Albay from Camarines.
 Huerta reported that the new church was reconstructed by Vicente de Dosbarrios in 1865 and it was made of solid bricks, while the casa parroquial was made of stone.
 The church was destroyed by a strong earthquake in 1907 and it had to reconstructed with new materials.